Community Climate Capacity

 FAQ

-These frequently asked questions are intended to answer some of the common inquiries about the application process and the Community Climate Capacity program.
+These frequently asked questions are intended to answer some of the common inquiries about the Community Climate Capacity program.

 The primary goal of the Community Climate Capacity program is to build capacity in communities to progress climate initiatives that will have a positive impact on their communities, regions and on the province at large.

-What communities are eligible to participate in the Community Climate Capacity project?
+How were the communities selected for the Community Climate Capacity project?

-How much funding is provided to successful applicants for the Community Climate Capacity project?
+How much funding is provided to the participating communities for the Community Climate Capacity project?

 There is no direct funding to communities through the Community Climate Capacity program.
-Successful applicants will have access to a team of climate specialists, including a Climate Lead, three Climate Specialists and the broader Clean team to support local climate initiatives.
+Participating communities will have access to a team of climate specialists, including a Climate Lead, three Climate Specialists and the broader Clean team to support local climate initiatives.

 There is no cost to communities to participate in the program.